AWS Virtualization

 Search for IAM in the Find Services field

-3. Click IAM.
+3. Select IAM.

-5. Click Add User.
+5. Select Add User.

 7. Next, select programmatic Access.
 This enables an access key ID and secret access key for the AWS API, CLI, SDK, and other development tools.

-8. Click Next: permissions.
+8. Select Next: permissions.

 9. Under Set Permissions, select Attach existing policies directly.